lucasdietrich/AVRTOS/readme.md

 - Check that the thread own the mutex/semaphore when releasing it
 - Allow thread safe termination
 - Measure the execution time for thread switch and all kernel functions calls (k_mutex_lock, k_work_schedule, ...)
+- Remove RUNNING state which is implicitely represented by the position of the current thread in the runqueue.
+  - A thread is running if it is at the top on the runqueue
+  - Also optimize the use of READY

 What enhancements/features are not planned :
 - Prioritization